JohnBasrai/aws-lambda-action-filter/README.md

 ## ⚠️ Attribution & License

 > This project is based on a challenge provided during a technical interview.
-> The original version appears to have been authored by Illya (as identified via LinkedIn).
+> The original version appears to have been authored by Illya, based on the GitHub repository he shared during the interview process.
 > License and final attribution are pending confirmation from the original author.
 > In the meantime, this code is shared for review purposes only and is not licensed for public use or redistribution.